tboneearls/weather-object-lab/README.md

 etc
 ```

 6. So, by now you've noticed that you're given the weather data for 3 hour time increments.
 For this question, write logic to figure out the high and low temp for each day, as well as a description of the weather overall for the day.
-You will create an object that stores all of it, as follows:
+You will create an object that stores all of it, as follows:<br>
 • the date in a human-friendly format (like "Tue, Jan 30, 1997"--research JavaScript date stuff on MDN to see how to convert)<br>
 • the high temp for that day (use the highest of the 8 values for a given day, don't forget to convert Kelvin to F -- again write logic to do this)<br>
 • low temp (again, use the lowest of the 8 values for a given day, converted)<br>
 • the weather description for that day -- this will be the weather description that occurs the 'most frequently.'  if multiple descriptions occur an equal number of times in a day, you can use whichever you like. <br><br>
-After each object is built, push it into an array called myWeather.<br><br>
+After each object is built, push it into an array called `myWeather`.<br><br>
 This will take some thinking.
 Plan out the steps required for each step carefully before you start writing code.
 You can use pencil and paper for this, or write on the desks/glass walls with dry erase marker.
 You may end up writing temporary code that you later replace with different code--that is a very common practice for developers.<br><br>
 I'd suggest just getting it working for one piece of data for one day, then all the data for a day, before writing the final code to do all the days.